ArdanaCLM/ardana-dev-tools/README.md

 ### Deployment Style

-Ardana supports two mutually exclusive styles of deployment:
-- SOC/CLM: Consume inputs built by the SUSE Open or Internal Build Services (OBS or IBS) to deploy a cloud
+Ardana supports deploying SOC/CLM consuming inputs built by the SUSE Open or Internal Build Services (OBS or IBS) to deploy a cloud using Vagrant
-- Legacy: Builds all inputs locally and uses them to deploy a cloud

-#### SOC/CLM Deployment Style
-The SOC/CLM deployment doesn't need to build the venvs locally; instead it uses RPMs containing pre-built venvs and the Ardana ansible sources to setup the deployer and bring up the cloud.

-SOC/CLM mode is the default, and is implicitly implied if any of the various *--c8...* or *--c9...* option flags are specified.

-This is the default deployment mode.

-#### Lecacy Deployment Style
-The original Ardana developer environment was based around building all of the services as Python Virtual Enviroments, here after referred to as *venvs*.
-To support this we use Vagrant to bring up Build VMs for each of the supported platforms, which are used to create the required venvs for each platform.
-To do this we build platform specific wheels from either locally cloned sources, or PyPI pips, and then use those wheels to construct the venvs, leveraging persistent caches for the wheels and the built venvs to accelerate the build process.

-These venvs, and the associated Ardana ansible sources are then packaged up in a "product" tarball which is used to setup the deployer and deploy the cloud.

-To enable legacy mode deployment, you must specify the *--legacy* option to the astack.sh command
+Which version of SOC/CLM gets deployed depends on whether you use *--c8...* or *--c9...* options when running astack.sh; SOC/CLM version 9 is the default if no version is specified.

 ### Vagrant version